|Introduction||General introduction to how this page is organized.|

 top of page

 If you have not read the Introduction to this "Updates/Handouts" page, please go to Introduction.
-The Introduction is updated only occasionally.

 Please let me know if you have trouble accessing any files; sometimes, your comment is the way I find out that there is a problem.

-Special files available:
+Special file available:

 Link to my page on bird flu: Biotechnology in the News (BITN): Influenza.
 Mentioned in class.
 I encourage you to look around other parts of the BITN pages.
 Comments/questions welcomed.
-You can always reach the BITN pages from my home page.
+You can also reach the BITN pages from my home page.

 Entries in this section are in reverse chronological order (i.e., most recent first).